radthoc/nfibo/README.md

 ## nFibo

-This was a coding challenge to calculates the Nth Fibonacci number using **docker** and setup a gitlab **CI** to run the tests everytime a commit is pushed
+This was a coding challenge to calculate the Nth Fibonacci number using **docker** and setup a gitlab **CI** to run the tests everytime a commit is pushed

 ## Build
 #### Run the environment